 Walking as an Art Form and Community Practice

-The Maine-Greenland Collaborations project integrates walking to comprehend local ecologies and the relationship of individuals and communities to the environment.
-The walks in Maine and Greenland, are seen in the context of art and community practice.
+The Maine-Greenland Collaborations project integrates walking to comprehend local ecologies and experience the relationship of individuals and their communities to each other and the environment.
+The walks taken in Maine and Greenland, are seen in the context of art and community practice.

 Qassiarsuk Drift